carts88/carts88/README.md

 - **JavaScript / TypeScript** and frameworks like **React** for data visualization and interactive tools

 As I continue to build my skill set, my goal is to release a collection of **NHL-focused analytical tools**, ranging from interactive calculators to projection and evaluation models.

----

-## Previous Projects 🚀

-### 🏒 NHL Fantasy / Dynasty Spreadsheet
-A custom fantasy hockey system inspired by traditional formats, with a few twists:
-- Scoring heavily based on **box score statistics**
-- Designed to approximate a modified version of **Game Score**
-- Aimed to quantify a player’s overall value to their team in terms of points

-*(Game Score originally developed by Dom Luszczyszyn of The Athletic)*

-### 📊 NHL Draft Consensus Sheet
-A draft analysis project that:
-- Aggregates rankings from popular draft pundits
-- Produces **weighted and unweighted consensus rankings**
-- Includes additional data points to measure how strongly evaluators favor each prospect